-Rags-to-riches story will end in prison for Seattle-area real estate developer Dargey
+Rags-to-riches story will likely end in prison for Seattle-area real estate developer Dargey

 Arnold described the guilty pleas as “a step forward that puts some closure behind it.”
 The investors have been in limbo since the SEC shut down Dargey’s company, called Path America, in August 2015.
 Their green-card statuses remain uncertain, though many have already moved to the United States after receiving conditional short-term visas before the charges were brought.

 Under the charges to which Dargey pleaded guilty, the federal sentencing guidelines call for a prison term of 11 to 14 years, though the maximum sentence in this case has been capped at 10 years.

-Arnold said he expects a judge this spring will order a “significant term of imprisonment.”
+Arnold said he expects to ask a judge this spring to order a “significant term of imprisonment.”
+But Dargey’s attorney noted there’s no minimum punishment and said he’s hopeful his client could avoid prison in favor of probation.

-Dargey, dressed in a black suit and red tie, repeatedly said “yes, your honor” in a soft voice in response to Judge James Donohue’s questions, but otherwise did not speak or show much emotion at the hearing.
+Dargey, dressed in a dark suit and red tie, repeatedly said “yes, your honor” in a soft voice in response to Judge James Donohue’s questions, but otherwise did not speak or show much emotion at the hearing.
 He was flanked by three lawyers paid for with help from a $1.4 million pot of money given to Dargey by the new developers of his signature Potala Tower high-rise in Belltown, which recently resumed construction under new management.

 Dargey also mentioned that he has only a 2nd-grade-level education and could not read English beyond an elementary-school level.